 But cheese is not everything

 Tronchón also has a significant architectural heritage.
 This materialized in 1983, when it was declared a Historic-Artistic Site.
-The most outstanding feature is the Santa María Magdalena church, built between 1612 and 1625, and which has a monumental ashlar tower dated 1797.
-Opposite is the town hall, dating from 1556, with its four-arched commodities exchange, and the old butcher’s shops attached to it.
-Near these is the old oven and the so-called Old Prison, a Gothic ashlar building partially excavated in the quarry.
+The most outstanding feature is the church of Santa María Magdalenabuilt between 1612 and 1625, which has a monumental ashlar tower dated 1797.
+In front of it is the town halldating from 1556, with its four-arched commodities exchange, and the old butcher’s shops attached to it.
+Close to these is the old furnace and the so-called Old Prisona Gothic ashlar building partially excavated in the quarry.

-Other buildings of interest can also be found scattered throughout the municipality: the ashlar fountain and the washing place; the hermitage of Santa Ana, at the foot of which the town sits; the peculiar hermitage of Tremedal, with a circular floor plan, and other washing places.
+Other buildings of interest can also be found scattered throughout the municipality: the ashlar fountain and the washing place; the hermitage of Santa Ana, at the foot of which the village is located; the peculiar hermitage of Tremedal, which is located at the foot of the village. hermitage of Tremedalof circular plant, other washhouses.
 In addition, we can find a multitude of farmhouses among which stands out Mas de Torre Piquer, included in the Inventory of Castles considered of Cultural Interest.

 Interested in learning more?
-Click on the following link and contact the Tourist Office or the Tronchón website.
+Contact with the Tronchón Tourist Office or at the Tronchón website.